-He is the author of many books including “Listening to the Spirit Within: 50 Perspectives on Faith,” “Speak, Brother!
-A Black Man’s View of America,” and “The First: President Barack Obama’s Road to the White House as Originally Reported by Roland S. Martin.”
+He is the author of three books: Listening to the Spirit Within: 50 Perspectives on Faith; Speak, Brother!
+A Black Man’s View of America; and The First: President Barack Obama’s Road to the White House as originally reported by Roland S. Martin.

-Martin spent six years as a contributor for CNN, appearing on numerous shows and earning accolades near and far for his no-holds honesty, conviction, and perspective on various issues.
+Martin spent six years as a contributor for CNN, appearing on numerous shows and earning accolades near and far for his no-holds honesty, conviction and perspective on various issues.
 In 2009, CNN was awarded the Peabody Award for its outstanding 2008 election coverage, of which Martin was a member of the Best Political Team on Television.